 At the same time, if you or I were to go into a specialty store, we might find ourselves confronted with a wide range of interesting spices that we don’t have the slightest idea what to do with.

 Many of the spices out there are actually amazing additions to a standard kitchen –regardless of you level of skill or how often you cook.
 For example, grains of paradise is a spice with many similarities too pepper that can be used in the same way, but offers a much more complex and interesting flavor to food.
+If you love the challenge of cooking with new flavors, then you should try one of these spice of the month clubs to inspire your next meal!

 In my travels online, I’ve come across a number of interesting spices that are worth trying out.
 Some of them are extremely rare in America, but others can be found at specialty stores or with a little digging online.